 Indeed, if a car can travel up to 600 km with a standard gasoline tank, it will only travel 20 km, at the same volume of hydrogen.

 Dr. McGrady, a chemist at UNBF, is studying the possibility of replacing the large metal cylinders, over a meter long, usually used to store hydrogen, with a container of around 250 ml which would contain the same amount of gas.

 To do this, the hydrogen would be infused into a light metal powder.

 The researcher is currently studying hybrid materials that would hold a

-maximum hydrogen atoms.
-In order to reduce the costs associated with this method, he plans to create a reusable system, hydrogen that can be stored again by the powder, once the gas released by a previous use.
+maximum of hydrogen atoms.
+In order to reduce the costs related to this method, he plans to create a reusable system, hydrogen being able to be stored again by the powder, once the gas released by a previous use.